LATEST IN THE BLOG

 As with most things, there are pros and cons to the abandonment.
 On the one hand, Paradise Beach is now a deserted beach that you’re almost guaranteed to have all to yourself.
 On the other hand, the forsaken remnants of the hotel make it feel a bit more like ‘paradise lost’.

-If you look to your left, you will see the nearby power station, which occasionally puffs out thick black smoke.
-And behind you lies the sad remains of the unfinished building site, now riddled with graffiti (albeit some is quite vibrant and pretty) and trash from loiterers.
+There is a power station nearby, which occasionally puffs out thick, black smoke.
+And behind the beach lies the sad remains of the unfinished building site, now riddled with graffiti (albeit some is quite vibrant and pretty) and trash from loiterers.
 But regardless, the beach itself is beautiful.
-The sand gently slopes into a sea of tranquil, turquoise water, peaceful and perfect for swimming.
-There’s no bars around, no watersports and no-one there to hassle you on the beach.
 Simply put, if you want a quiet and private beach day in Barbados, Paradise Beach is, well… Paradise.

 + Peaceful and quiet

 – In front of an abandoned property with some graffiti and trash